unfiltering/Infinite-Craft-Element-Manager/README.md

 ## Usage

-- **Adding an Element:** Click on the "Add Item" button, then enter the name and emoji for the new element.
+- **Adding an Element:** Click on the "Add Element" button, then enter the name and emoji for the new element, enter if it's a first discovery or not.
-- **Removing an Element:** Click on the "Remove Item" button, then enter the name of the element you want to remove.
+- **Removing an Element:** Click on the "Remove Element" button, then enter the name of the element you want to remove.
+(Not case sensitive)
+- **Random Element:** Click on the "Random Element" button to receive a random element from a custom list.
 - **Resetting Data:** Click on the "Reset" button to revert to the default list of elements.

 ## Credits